fruit/sfDoctrineTablePlugin/README.markdown

 The ``sfDoctrineTablePlugin`` generates feature packed base tables for models.
 Base table contains PHPDocs of available pre-generated ``WHERE``, ``COUNT`` and ``JOIN`` methods, considering table relations and its depth.
-List of pre-generated PHPDoc methods are accessed through the tag @method and are suitable for IDE users only (perfect implementation in [NetBeans 7.2](http://netbeans.org/downloads/index.html "NetBeans Download page"))
+List of pre-generated PHPDoc methods are accessed through the ``@method`` annotation and is suitable for IDE users only (perfect implementation in [NetBeans](http://netbeans.org/downloads/index.html "NetBeans Download page") since v7.1)

 # Table of contents